toddgaunt/bastionburrow.com/README.md

 and installing the `bastion` webserver and running it on this directory.

-## Current Deployments
+## Deployment Details
 The primary deployment is currently hosted on a Fedora Digital Ocean droplet.
 This costs around $5 a month and the scripts in this folder are for managing that droplet.

 - iptables.sh: configures the firewall for the droplet to allow for port 443 to forward to 4443 which the webserver runs on by default